UPPMAX/naiss_file_transfer_course/invitation_short.md

 # Newsletter invitation

+These are texts posted on newsletters.

 ## Connecting and file transfer 7 March, 2025

-Welcome to a 3-hour workshop where you learn to connect and transfer files in Swedish academic HPC clusters.

-Learn how to:

-- connect to a remote desktop environment
-- connect through a terminal
-- transfer files using a graphical tool
-- transfer files using a terminal
-- other ways to transfer files

-You need to:

-- have a user account at a Swedish academic HPC cluster
-- be able to log in (in at least one way), as instructed by you HPC center
-- be able to navigate the filesystem under Linux

-If you have questions about these, see `link to our prereqs page`
+!!! info "About"

+    This is the text of the NAISS Training Newsletter of 7 March, 2025

+In this 3-hour workshop you learn to transfer files to and from Swedish academic HPC clusters.
+We will cover graphical as well as terminal tools and you will work highly interactively.
+At the end of the day, you should be comfortable in transferring files between your local computer and a cluster and cross-clusters, and choosing the right tools for your use cases.

+The workshop is intended for beginner users but with some Linux experience, see the course link below.
+You do not need to be a member of a NAISS project in order to join the workshop.
+A course project on one of the NAISS clusters will be available to those.

-When: 7 March, 2025, 9.00-12.00
+When: Tuesday, March 7 2025, 09:00-12:00
-Where: Online via Zoom
+Where: online via Zoom

-More information and registration on the course website:
-`link to MkDocs website`
+For more information and registration, please visit: https://docs.uppmax.uu.se/courses_workshops/naiss_transfer/.